 Disadvantages of Pacesetting Leadership

 While pacesetting leadership can have advantages in certain situations, it also has some potential disadvantages.
-Here are a few disadvantages of pacesetting style that managers should consider:
+Here are a few disadvantages of the pacesetting style that managers should consider:

 Burnouts